-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: The Civilian Agency Acquisition Council and the Defense Acquisition Regulations Council (Councils) are proposing to amend the Federal Acquisition Regulation (FAR) to clarify what contracting officers should consider when planning for multiple awards of indefinite-delivery contracts and clarify how orders should be placed against the resultant contracts.
+SUMMARY: The Civilian Agency

+Acquisition Council and the Defense

+Acquisition Regulations Council

+(Councils) have agreed on a final rule

+amending the Federal Acquisition

+Regulation (FAR) to clarify what

+contracting officers should consider

+when planning for multiple awards of

+indefinite-delivery contracts and clarify

+how orders should be placed against the

+resultant contracts.